SSHcom/python-should-check/README.md

     >>> equals_one = Check(object="another").should(be(None))
     Traceback (most recent call last):
     ...
-    ValueError: object 'another' should (reference eqally) be 'None'
+    ValueError: object 'another' should (reference equally) be 'None'